chutommy/currencies/README.md

 }
 ```

 __GetRateResponse__ defines the response message for the GetRate call.
-It holds only the xchange rate of the request's base and destination.
+It holds only the exchange rate of the request's base and destination.

 *Rate is the result exchange rate.*
 ```proto